 There are additional kinds of equivalence or processing that are appropriate when performing natural language searching or "find" features.
 These are described in another part of the Character Model series of documents ([STRING-SEARCH]).
 Specifications for a vocabulary or which define a matching algorithm for use in a formal syntax SHOULD avoid trying to apply additional custom folding, mapping, or processing such as described in that document, since these interfere with producing consistent, predictable results.

-In the Web environment, where strings can be encoded in different encodings, using different character sequences, and with variations such as case, it's important to establish a consistent process for evaluating string identity.
+In the Web environment, where strings can use different character encodings, use different character sequences within those encodings, and have other variations (such as case) described in this document, it's important to establish a consistent process for evaluating string identity.

-This chapter defines the implementation and requirements for string matching in syntactic content.
+This chapter defines the requirements for specifying and implementing string matching in syntactic content.